blackdoginet/BHost-docker-tutorials/README.md

-# bhost_doccker_tutorial_snippets
+# BHost Docker Tutorial Code Snippets
-Code snippets for Docker tutorials
+Code snippets for Docker tutorials.
+The shell commands are all based on a Debian 8 64 bit VPS.